pysal/momepy/README.md

 - Capturing [spatial distribution](https://docs.momepy.org/en/latest/api.html#spatial-distribution) of elements of one kind as well as relationships between different kinds.
 - Computing density and other types of [intensity](https://docs.momepy.org/en/latest/api.html#intensity) characters.
 - Calculating [diversity](https://docs.momepy.org/en/latest/api.html#diversity) of various aspects of urban form.
-- Capturing [connectivity](https://docs.momepy.org/en/latest/api.html#graph) of urban street networks
+- Capturing [connectivity](https://docs.momepy.org/en/latest/api.html#graph) of urban street networks.
-- Generating relational [elements](https://docs.momepy.org/en/latest/api.html#elements) of urban form (e.g. morphological tessellation)
+- Generating relational [elements](https://docs.momepy.org/en/latest/api.html#elements) of urban form (e.g. morphological tessellation).

 Momepy aims to provide a wide range of tools for a systematic and exhaustive analysis of urban form.
 It can work with a wide range of elements, while focused on building footprints and street networks.